 Ticket types and prices

-The Shard offers different types of tickets to satisfy every visitor’s needs.
-Let’s look in detail at the main available options and their respective prices.
+The Shard offers various types of tickets to meet the needs of every visitor.
+Let’s take a detailed look at the main available options and their prices.

 Standard ticket

-The standard ticket provides access to the viewing platforms on floors 68, 69, and 72 of the Shard.
+The standard ticket grants access to the observation decks on floors 68, 69, and 72 of the Shard.
 It includes:

 - Access to the high-speed elevator

-- Free visit to the indoor and outdoor viewing terraces
+- Free visit to indoor and outdoor viewing terraces

 - Use of interactive digital telescopes